 Read below to find out more about Surgical Excisions.
-To schedule an appointment to find out whether you're a candidate for Surgical Excision, call (503) 223-3104.

 Surgical excisions are performed to remove a wide variety of skin lesions ranging from benign growths such as cysts and lipomas to skin cancers.
 A margin of normal appearing skin is removed around the lesion to ensure complete removal – narrow margins for benign growths and wider margins for skin cancers.